panzerdp/dmitripavlutin.com/content/posts/2016-09-14-javascript-unicode/index.md

 When `str` string is rendered, it contains 4 symbols `cat😹`.
 However `smile.length` evaluates to `5`, because `U+1F639` is an astral code point encoded with 2 code units (a surrogate pair).

-Unfortunately a native and performant way to fix the problem is not available at the moment.
+Unfortunately, a native and performant way to fix the problem is not available at the moment.

-At least ECMAScript 2015 introduced algorithms that are aware about astral symbols.
+At least ECMAScript 2015 introduced algorithms that are aware of astral symbols.
 The astral symbol is counted as a single character, even being encoded with 2 code units.

 Unicode-aware is the string iterator [`String.prototype[@@iterator]()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/@@iterator).
 You can combine the string with spread operator `[...str]` or `Array.from(str)` function (both consume the string iterator).
 Then count the number of symbols in the returned array.
 Notice that this solution may cost you slight performance issues when used extensively.